REINFORCEMENT BRACKETS FOR RUSTED SHOCK MOUNTS

 Do you sell replacement wheel arch panels?

 We don’t and we won’t.
 We have had bad experiences with these as they tend to be surprisingly hard to weld on a rusted body, and doing so would only postpone the rust problem further around.
 We stick with the bolt-on-frame bracket reinforcement along with fiberglass.
-It’s easier to install and much tougher on the long run in our experience.
-Fiberglass doesn’t rust, resists water/salts/debris and by sealing the metal underneath it prevents actual rust from spreading further.
+It’s easier to install and much tougher in the long run in our experience.
+Fiberglass doesn’t rust, resists water/salts/debris.
+In addition, by sealing the metal underneath, it prevents rust from spreading further.
 Speaking of strength, a simple three-layer fiberglass patch compares favorably to the thin sheet metal that the vehicle is made of.
-There is just no reason to replace this body panel for the job that it is, in terms of parts cost, installation time, and durability of the repair.
-It does not outperform an easy fiberglass job, while sealing the wheel arch is something that you will likely end-up having to do anyway.
+There is just no reason to replace the wheel arch panel, for the job that it is in terms of parts cost, installation time, and durability of the repair.
+It wouldn’t outperform the much easier and cheaper bracket reinforcement along with fiberglass.

 I don't know much about mechanics.
 Can I install it by myself?